If you ever had a birthday in Xi’an…

 The Taj Mahal May 5, 2012

-The heyday of monuments were the three who ruled in the 16th and 17th centuries—Akbar (the Great; Akbar means the Great.
+The heyday of monuments were the product of three who ruled in the 16th and 17th centuries—Akbar (the Great; Akbar means the Great.
 It’s part of Muslim prayers), Jahangir, and Shah Jahan, who built the Taj.

 Akbar moved the capital to Agra, and built the Red Fort that has housed successive armies, culminating in the Indian army barracks that are there today.
 He has probably the best reputation because, among other things, he tried to resolve the multi-religion problem that still troubles India today.
 He synthesized the main religions and created his own, attempting to facilitate discussion among his subjects—including his three wives.
 One Muslim, one Hindu, and one Christian—and our astounded guide said, “He did not make them change their names or their religion.”
 The Red Fort was his palace, and remained at least one of them during the Moghul Empire, but Akbar also built a new capital, Fatehpur Sikri, about 20 miles away.
 Sparing no expense, he moved everyone to the new city, which had massive water problems, but was abandoned largely because of pressures on the Moghul state from the Northeast (read Persia/Afghanistan).
 The Persians would eventually sack the Red Fort in Delhi, and take the famed Peacock throne away.
 The stone buildings of Fatehpur Sikri remain, architecturally wondrous, and a visual treat.